Physiotherapy BSc (Hons)

 - Irish Leaving Certificate: 3A and 3B grades in 6 Higher Level papers at one sitting, including 2 science subjects of which one should be Biology

-- Access to Higher Education Diploma: obtain 120 UCAS tariff points, with at least 30 credits at Merit or Distinction, with 12 of those in Science which must include biology related subjects.
-Access to Health Science and Science preferred.
+- Access to Higher Education Diploma: full award of 60 credits; 45 credits at level 3, with at least 30 credits at Merit or Distinction, with 12 of those in Science which must include biology related subjects.
+Access to Health Science and Science preferred (please note: we do not accept NVQs at level 2 or 3)

 BTEC Extended Diploma in Sport (Development, Coaching, and Fitness) may be considered where Mandatory units 1, 2 and 4 receive a Distinction grade and Optional Units 14, 15, 16, 17 and 18 are chosen and receive a Distinction grade.
 AS Human / Biology or PE at grade B can be offered in addition where these units are not offered.